 - You have been going by a nickname or shortened name for the last 25 years that even appears on your Social Security card, but it is not your legal name, and your employer can not hire you because of the name mismatch.

 - You applied for a job but got an E-Verify letter stating you need to go to the SSA office to confirm or update your legal status in the US.
-Usually this means you told your employer you are a US citizen but when they verified your information with SSA, it came back as non-citizen.
+Usually, this means you told your employer you are a US citizen but when they verified your information with SSA, it came back as a non-citizen.

 - You tried to create an online mySSA account but the website keeps rejecting you.
-Usually this means your name or date of birth is incorrect.
+Usually, this means your name or date of birth is incorrect.

 These are the most common reasons for mismatching info with SSA.
-Usually you don't find out until you are trying to apply for a program like loans or filing taxes for many years unbeknownst to you.
+Usually, you don't find out until you are trying to apply for a program like loans or filing taxes for many years unbeknownst to you.

 There is no time limit to fix your biodata.
 You can correct it with SSA even if you never changed your name with SSA after 40 years of marriage.
 But SSA won't correct your information without proof.
 If you have the acceptable documents and evidence, SSA will correct your information.
 As always, the proofs must be original or certified copies.
 Remember, correcting your biodata directly with SSA is free.
 If someone is charging a fee to correct your information, you are not dealing with SSA and most likely it is a third party that is scamming you.